-We understand that life as a student with family responsibilities is hectic and for that reason we have ensured that our mentorship program aligns with these demands.
-We encourage mentors and mentees to use communication methods that best work with their needs and are agreed upon by both, from e-mails and phone calls to a brief meeting at a café, and as many interactions as you see fit.
-Whatever works for you and your mentor.
+We only request that our mentors devote 2 to 3 hours monthly.
+We understand that life as a student with family responsibilities is hectic, for that reason we have ensured that our mentorship program aligns with these demands.
+We encourage mentors and mentees to use communication methods that best adapt to their needs, from e-mails and phone calls to a brief meeting at a café.
+Whatever works for you and your mentee!

 - Strategies and insights on caring for a family member

 - A specific question on child care

 - Your newly found pregnancy and a possible leave from your studies

 Does it sound like more work and time consuming?